-In PHP, output buffering feature is used to control program output.
-Controlling output will be done with respect to time of sending output to the browser, the order of output and etc.
+In PHP, the output buffering feature is used to control program output.
+Controlling output will be done with respect to the time of sending output to the browser, the order of output and etc.

 For controlling PHP program output through buffers, we need to enable output buffering by using any one of the following two methods.